BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

 ## Search for present/absent expression calls
 The search for expression present/absent calls form allows you to narrow the expression calls displayed to only those of interest.

-To start your search click *Show Form*.
+To start your search, click *Show Form*.
 After selecting your species and gene(s) of interest, the full form will become available.
 You must first select a species to be able to select some genes.

 ![](../img/doc/present_absent-expression-calls/expression-form.png#tutoimgborder)